-- means any and every phenomena which is composed of inter-related parts and functions, both physical and mental.
-In effect this covers every phenomena in the universe such this term is not a definition of mena but an indication of the viewpoint from which the phenomena are being considered.
-They can sometimes be divided up into two broad categories: those which make beings, people and animals; those which are inanimate natural phenomena.
+sankhāra dhamma Means any and every phenomenon which is

+composed of inter-related parts and functions, both physical and mental.
+In effect this covers every phenomenon in the universe and as such this term is not a definition of phenomena but an indication of the viewpoint from which the phenomena are being considered.
+They can sometimes be divided up into two broad categories: those which make up beings, people and animals; those which are inanimate natural phenomena.